MierenManz/v8_format/readme.md

 0x6C  0x64    ld
 ```

+### Two Byte String Format

+Two byte strings start off with a `c` (0x63) to indicate the two byte string
+datatype.
+Then uses a LEB128 encoded varint to indicate the length of the raw
+data of the string and then the raw data.

+This format is used for when we have characters that need to be represented as
+multiple bytes.
+Like emoji's or non-latin languages like arabic

+(this still needs a example)

 ## Integer Format

+V8 has 2 integer formats one is unsigned integer and the other one signed.
+It
+appears that usually signed integers are used even when unsigned integers can be
+used.

+I am not entirely sure when unsigned integers are used.
+Not only is this a small
+quirk but due to the max value of a varint we don't get the full i32 range to
+work with.
+But rather a range of `-1_073_741_824` (inclusive) up to
+`1_073_741_823` (inclusive) Outside of this range the float format will be used!

+### Signed Integer Format

 The integer format of v8 is quite simple but confusing at first.
 It uses varint
 encoding for all signed integers.
 If you have ever worked with varint then you